erran/slack-bot-101/README.md

 # slack-bot-101
-A slack bot demonstrates some basic listener/slack command functionality
+A slack bot demonstrates some basic listener/slack command functionality.

+Used for a lunch and learn.

 ## Usage
 Make sure you have node (NodeJS) installed.